-- Interviews with members of the incident review team members including the Superintendent and YSPS indicated that when an allegation occurs and a review team meeting is held, they provide feedback and take into consideration all elements of subsection (d) 1-6 and (e) consistent with the standards. - The Superintendent facilitates the incident review meeting and report the findings and recommendations to the Agency Designee/ PREA Compliance Officer. - Based on the above information, the agency and facility meet the standard and complies with the standard for the relevant review period.
+- Interview with members of the incident review team members including the Superintendent, facility PREA Coordinator, indicated that when an allegation occurs and a review team meeting is held, they provide feedback and take into consideration all elements of subsection (d) 1-6 and (e) consistent with the standards.
+Members of the incident review team also include the Agency PREA Compliance Officer, Investigator, and medical and mental health staff. - The Superintendent would facilitate the incident review meeting and report the findings and recommendations to the agency PREA Compliance Officer. - Based on the above information, the agency and facility meet the standard and complies with the standard for the relevant review period.